ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e01/typos.md

 Quesiton 3: It says "write the definition of a Python function".
 You should know what this means.
 Just follow the instructions.

 Quesiton 5b: YOU MAY ASSUME that all of the code for your answer to Question 3 has already appeared in the file (i.e. any imports you did there, and the function definition for `deg2rad` are already done.
 Just write the test cases.

+Quesiton 9: YOU MAY ASSUME that your starting point is a terminal session with Unix/Linux shell prompt.